Speke Hall's colonial connections

 Sir William Norris, 1st Baronet (1658–1702), used his position as MP for Liverpool to protect the city's tobacco and sugar interests.

-In India, Norris was accompanied by over 60 Europeans and 300 Indians when he made a spectacular entrance to meet the Grand Mughal Aurangzeb (1618–1707), as head of a trade delegation for a ‘new’, parallel East India Company.
+In India, Norris was accompanied by over 60 Europeans and 300 Indians when he made an entrance to meet the Grand Mughal Aurangzeb (1618–1707), as head of a trade delegation for a ‘new’, parallel East India Company.

 His negotiations failed, however, as the Grand Mughal much preferred his existing deal with the well-established East India Company.
 William left India with 147,000 rupees, of which 87,000 were for him.
 He did not survive the voyage back and was buried at sea.